Jenny-Jiani/Jenny-Jiani.github.io/parameters/scenario-settings/how-to-set-parameters.md

 ---
 layout: default-layout
-description: This article introduces two ways to modify the configuration: DBR RuntimeSetting and Json template, and their syntax rules
+description: This article introduces two ways to modify the configuration DBR RuntimeSetting and Json template, and their syntax rules
 title: How to set DBR parameters
 keywords: DBR RuntimeSetting Json Template ImageParameter FormatSpecification
 needAutoGenerateSidebar: false